SiclaitGitHub/post-install-config/README.md

 </p>
 <p>
-1. Log in to the OsTicket - Admin Page
+1. Log in to the OsTicket - Admin Panel

   - Log in to OsTicket using the admin cridentials created earlier in the installation process
   - Select "Admin Panel" on the top right of the osTicket window.